antonioribeiro/google2fa-laravel/README.md

 'lifetime' => 0, // 0 = eternal
 ```

-And you can decider whether your OTP will be kept alive while your users are browsing the site or not:
+And you can decide whether your OTP will be kept alive while your users are browsing the site or not:

 ``` php
 /**